This article is part of The Ascender, the Highrise platform for articles and resources.

 1. Online Research

-Many online tools can assist you if you're curious about gauging your worth in the marketplace.
+Many online tools can assist if you're curious about gauging your worth in the marketplace.
 Websites like Glassdoor and PayScale can give you an idea of what people in similar positions and experience levels are making.

 You can also visit Indeed or LinkedIn for job postings with salary information.

-Remember that online data may not always be accurate, but nonetheless, it will offer you a salary range to aim at.
+Remember that online data may not always be accurate, but it will offer you a salary range to aim at.

 2. Networking